Architectural design competition for Block 2

-Our goal is to transform this mix of aging buildings and two vacant parcels of land into an innovative complex that will meet the needs of a modernized Parliament as well as the public.
+Our goal is to transform this mix of aging buildings and 2 vacant parcels of land into an innovative complex that will meet the needs of Parliament and the public.

-The redesigned block will provide office space for the Senate and the House of Commons.
-It will also allow for the future consolidation of parliamentary accommodations, including space for the Library of Parliament, into Crown-owned assets.
+The redesigned block will provide office space for the Senate and the House of Commons and will allow for the future consolidation of parliamentary accommodations, including space for the Library of Parliament.
 It will also include renovated retail space on the Sparks Street Mall.

 Through an architectural design competition, we invited 12 prequalified architectural firms to submit design proposals for the area that will complement the image of Canada and its capital on the world stage.
 An independent and professional jury will recommend the winning design and team to the department, who will award prizes to the top designs.